Lee Chung-ah: Career

 On television, Lee continued to appear in supporting roles in 2009 with the romantic comedy The Accidental Couple and family drama Jolly Widows.
 This was followed by the 2010 daily drama Pure Pumpkin Flower, where she played a pure-hearted girl who never loses hope even in difficult circumstances.

 In 2011, she starred in the leading role in cable romantic comedy series Cool Guys, Hot Ramen.
 Lee played a college girl preparing for teacher certification examination who unexpectedly inherits her father's ramen restaurant; she becomes involved in a love triangle with two of her employees, the arrogant heir to the biggest food conglomerate in Korea (Jung Il-woo) and a lazy but warm-heated genius chef (Lee Ki-woo).
 Cool Guys, Hot Ramen received solid ratings for a Korean cable drama, and became the first of tvN's "flower boy" programming, which included Dating Agency: Cyrano on which Lee made a guest appearance in 2013.

 Lee was in two variety shows in 2012.
 She hosted Cats and Dogs, a talk show in which pet owners shared information to foster a more mature pet culture.
 Lee then appeared in the second season of Music and Lyrics, a reality show in which a celebrity pair write and compose a song together.
 She wrote the lyrics and actor Seo Ji-seok composed the music for the ballad "Looking Forward to It," which was sung by Heo Young-saeng and used as the theme song of Seo In-guk's character in the family drama The Sons.

 Lee reunited with Happy Ero Christmas costar Kim Sun-a in the 2013 revenge thriller The Five.
 Adapted from the webtoon of the same title, she played a detective with a delinquent credit history who helps kill a serial killer in exchange for an organ transplant for her ill mother.
 Later in the year, she played a doormat wife in the weekend drama series Wonderful Mama.

 In 2019, Lee returned to small screen with office mystery drama VIP.

 In July 2021, Lee signed a contract with J-Wide Company.

 In 2022, Lee appeared in the SBS drama One Dollar Lawyer.

 In October 2024, Lee signed an exclusive contract with Management Soop.

+In 2026, Lee starred in ENA's mystery legal thriller television series Honour alongside Jung Eun-chae and Lee Na-young.
+It is based on the Swedish television series Heder which evolves around a 20-year-old secret that the three lawyer friends buried, which resurfaces and throws their lives into chaos.

+She was scheduled to appear in the 2027 TVING drama The Obedient Killer (Korean: 고분고분한 킬러), but was involved in a traffic accident while traveling for filming around August 2026.
+The accident aggravated her pre-existing back condition, making it difficult for her to continue filming the series' action scenes, and her withdrawal from the drama was subsequently discussed.